What we do

 The Aboriginal Housing Office (AHO) is a statutory body established under the Aboriginal Housing Act 1998 (NSW) to ensure that Aboriginal and Torres Strait Islander people have access to affordable, quality housing.

-The AHO is governed by an all-Aboriginal Board, which provides advice to the Minister for Housing on Aboriginal housing issues in NSW.
+The AHO is governed by an all-Aboriginal Board, which provides advice to the Minister for Water, Property and Housing on Aboriginal housing issues in NSW.

 In addition, the AHO manages and coordinates an annual capital works program, along with developing and implementing financial and resourcing strategies.